 If you own an older home, today’s gadgets and devices can easily overload your aged electrical system causing hazardous conditions.
-The good news is that these electrical problems can be prevented with a panel upgrade.
+The good news is that these electrical problems can be prevented with an electrical panel upgrade.

-Your panel is the heart of your electrical system.
-It’s the main distribution point for all of your circuits, and it provides between 100 and 200 amps of power to your home, depending on your load demand.
+Your panel is the heart of your electrical system and is the main distribution point for all circuits.

 Power comes into your home from the utility company, through a service entrance and into the main circuit breaker which is the on/off switch of the entire panel.

 Your panel is also made up of fuses or breakers that are connected to every circuit in the home.
-A breaker is a safety device that will stop the flow of current, in the circuit, if it detects a problem.
+A breaker is a safety device that will stop the flow of current if it detects a problem.

 Electrical panels are typically mounted to your wall and can be identified as a gray metal box.
 Your panel will likely be in an accessible area of your home like the basement, garage or utility room.
 Some electrical panels can be found outside the home.